 On October 10th, 2020, people from all over the world celebrated World Mental Health Day.
 On this day, we will remember those who have or had mental health problems and help them get better.

-World mental health day was created by the World Federation for Mental Health in 1992.
+The World Federation created world mental health day for Mental Health in 1992.

-- WHO is a partner of World Mental Health Day, and every year it produces materials about mental health problems and their solutions.
-For example, they have a poster showing the different ways people can solve their problems.
+WHO is a partner of World Mental Health Day, and every year it produces materials about mental health problems and their solutions.
+For example, they have a poster showing how people can solve their problems.

 Mental illness affects many people yet gets little recognition and social acceptance.
 According to Wikipedia, “mental disorder is a generic term that refers to any behavioral or psychological pattern that causes significant distress or impairment in personal functioning.”